-Practical Applications of Empathy Research
+The Ethics of Empathy: Applying Empathy Research

-- I am deeply interested in the practical implications of empathy research and questions about whether increased empathy can really help to solve a wide variety of global problems (as so many people hope).
+I am deeply interested in the practical implications of empathy research and questions about whether increased empathy can really help to solve a wide variety of global problems (as so many people hope).

 Natural Kinds, Human Kinds, and Classifying People

-- I have broad interests in philosophical debates about natural kinds versus (?) human/social kinds, especially as it relates to kinds that seem to have both natural and social dimensions, or that appear to be “mixed” in important ways.
+I have broad interests in philosophical debates about natural kinds versus (?) human/social kinds, especially as it relates to kinds that seem to have both natural and social dimensions, or that appear to be “mixed” in important ways.
 I’m interested in both the epistemic and pragmatic aspects of this debate.